All Episodes

 Do you hope she shows up on Monday?

-Do you hope that she took the case?
+Do you hope that she takes her?

 I don't think she should be bullied into this scenario.